lightning/bolts/04-onion-routing.md

 same blinding factor.

 The blinding factor itself is computed as a function of the ephemeral public key and the 32-byte shared secret.
-Concretely, is the `SHA256` hash value of the concatenation of the public key serialized in its compressed format and the shared secret.
+Concretely, it is the `SHA256` hash value of the concatenation of the public key serialized in its compressed format and the shared secret.